Kotlin/KEEP/proposals/sealed-interface-freedom.md

 (see [KT-20423](https://youtrack.jetbrains.com/issue/KT-20423) and [KT-22286](https://youtrack.jetbrains.com/issue/KT-22286)).

-These issues have been augmented by the Java language and JVM which are gaining first-class support of sealed classes and sealed interfaces &mdash; experimentally since JDK 15 (see [JEP 360](https://openjdk.java.net/jeps/360)), tentatively planning to become stable in JDK 16 or later.
+These issues have been augmented by the Java language and JVM which are gaining first-class support of sealed classes and sealed interfaces &mdash; experimentally since JDK 15 (see [JEP 360](https://openjdk.java.net/jeps/360) for the initial preview and [JEP 397](https://openjdk.java.net/jeps/397) for the second preview in JDK 16), which might become stable in JDK 17 or later.
 In order to properly interoperate with the corresponding Java language features, Kotlin needs to introduce the matching concepts (the corresponding issue is [KT-42433](https://youtrack.jetbrains.com/issue/KT-42433)).